Applied Organisational Neuroscience

 The brain immediately flags the information as personally relevant:

-These moments of recognition matter because the brain is neuroplastic - capable of reorganising and adapting throughout life.
+These moments of recognition matter because of the brains neuroplasticity, capable of reorganising and adapting throughout life.
 When insight connects with experience, new patterns of thinking and decision-making can emerge.

 In a world of constant complexity and uncertainty, protecting the brain’s capacity for clear thinking is becoming one of the central challenges of modern leadership.